rbuchberger/jekyll_picture_tag/readme.md

 Use one of the `data_` output formats and something like [LazyLoad](https://github.com/verlok/lazyload).
 The 'lazy' preset in the example config will work.
+New formats are simple to add, especially if all that changes are attribute names.
+Submit a feature request.

 ## PictureFill

-Picturefill version 3 no longer requires special markup for anything newer than IE9.
+[Picturefill](http://scottjehl.github.io/picturefill/) version 3 no longer requires special markup.
 Standard outputs should be compatible.

 ## Managing Generated Images